AdobeDocs/experience-manager-cloud-service.en/help/assets/aem-assets-adobe-stock.md

 1. Log in to Adobe Developer Console with system administrator privileges.
 The default URL is [https://www.adobe.com/go/devs_console_ui](https://www.adobe.com/go/devs_console_ui).

-   Ensure that you have selected the correct IMS organization (Stock entitlement) from the dropdown (organization) list.
+   Ensure that you have selected the correct IMS organization (Stock entitlement) from the drop-down (organization) list.

 1. Click **[!UICONTROL Create new project]**.
 A blank project with a system-generated name is created for your organization.